linkPost

 is the object containing the analysis results.templateName

-is the template name of the record to filter.validatorFields
+is the template name of the record to filter.validationFields

-is a name or an array of names of validating fields.
-If one or more of the fields has not been extracted, the entire record is removed.inhibitorFields
+is the name of the validation field or an array of names of validation fields.
+If one or more of those fields is missing, the entire record is removed.inhibitionFields

-For example, with the same template, rule and text used above, this code:
+As an example of inhibition fields, consider the same template, rule and text used above.

 function onFinalize(result) {